nmshd/connector/README_dev.md

 > ⚠️ Replace `[path_to_your_env_file]` with e.g. `.dev/.env`, depending on where your env file is located.

-> ℹ️ You can also use the VS Code task `Run 1` or `Run 2` and configure the appropriate env file to start your connector instances.
+> ℹ️ You can also use the VS Code task `Run 1` or `Run 2` and configure the appropriate env file to start your Connector instances.

 After a few seconds you should see the following output: